Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Introduction and results

 \vip

-The notion of propagation of chaos was introduced by Kac \cite{k}, the idea was to make a step to the rigourous justification of the Boltzmann equation.
-The idea is to approximate the solution of a mesoscopic PDE by solutions of the associated microscopic problem, which involve interacting particles.
-The case of Lipschitz continuous interaction kernels is now well understood, we mention for example McKean \cite{mk}, Sznitman \cite{sz}, M\' el\' eard \cite{mel} and Mischler-Mouhot \cite{mm} for significant contributions to the theory.
-The case of singular kernels is much more complicated and has been studied for different kind of kernels as the kernel of the viscous Burgers equation by Bossy-Talay \cite{bt} and Jourdain \cite{j}, the one of the Dyson model by C\' epa-L\' epingle \cite{cl}, etc...
+The notion of propagation of chaos was introduced by Kac in \cite{k}, the idea was to make a step toward the rigorous justification of the Boltzmann equation.
+The idea is to approximate the solution of a mesoscopic PDE by the solution to an associated microscopic problem, which involves interacting particles.
+The case of Lipschitz continuous interaction kernels is now well-understood, we mention for example McKean in \cite{mk}, Sznitman in \cite{sz}, M\' el\' eard in \cite{mel} and Mischler-Mouhot in \cite{mm} for significant contributions to the theory.
+The case of singular kernels is much more complicated and has been studied for different kinds of kernels concerning the viscous Burgers equation by Bossy-Talay in \cite{bt} and Jourdain in \cite{j}, the Dyson model by C\' epa-L\' epingle in \cite{cl}, etc.

 \vip